hjk789/Userscripts/YouTube-Clickbait-Buster/README.md

 ![transcript](https://i.imgur.com/hjOWDMI.png) ![transcript mobile](https://i.imgur.com/dex9PPF.png)

-You can click the timestamp to open the video directly in the part you are interested in.
+You can click the timestamps to open the video directly in the part you are interested in.
 You also have the option of choosing a language to which the transcript should be translated, and in the script settings you can set a preferred language which the transcript should always be in.

 ### Peek description